Correspondence law school: Consumer (student) protection

+In 1994, the St. Petersburg (Florida) Times published information about a Rev. James Kirk who opened a diploma mill calling it LaSalle University in Slidell, Louisiana, which, while being investigated by Louisiana authorities, "contend[ed] it [was] exempt from licensing because even though it offers degrees in engineering and law, it is a religious institution."

+In 2007, the California State Legislature passed legislation transferring oversight authority of unaccredited law schools from the Bureau for Private Postsecondary and Vocational Education (which oversees non-law education), to the State Bar in response to the historically low bar passage rate of students graduating from unaccredited law schools, including correspondence/online schools.

 Present day

 Northwestern California University School of Law is the oldest existing correspondence law school in the United States.
 It was founded in 1982 and began presenting its correspondence program entirely online in 2002.
 It is the first online law school to offer Internet based and faculty led videoconferencing sessions for students for some courses.

 In 1996, Abraham Lincoln University began a hybrid in-class and correspondence approach to law school, designed to offer scheduling flexibility to students, before adding an online component in 2004.

-The first law school to offer a degree program completely online was Concord Law School, the law school of Purdue University Global (the online division for Purdue University), which started in 1998.
-As of 2006 Concord is the largest of the seven distance learning law schools.
+The first law school to offer a degree program completely online was Concord Law School, the law school of Purdue University Global, the online division for Purdue University, which started in 1998.
 Concord graduated its first class in November 2002.
+As of 2006, Concord was the largest of the seven distance learning law schools.

 The California School of Law, founded in 2007, is the first law school to utilize synchronous technology in all courses.
-Such technology provides direct communication between professors and students in live “real time” virtual classrooms.
+Such technology provides direct communication between professors and students in live "real time" virtual classrooms.

 Correspondence and online legal education in California

-Unlike other distance learning education institutions in the United States, law schools form a distinct subset of graduate institutions because of the unique requirements necessary to become a lawyer.
-The State Bar of California is currently the only state authority that "registers" and regulates distance learning law schools.
+Overview

+In California, students can attend unaccredited law schools for 4 years through either a correspondence or online law school.
+Once a law student has successfully completed their first year of law school, Business and Professions Code section 6060 requires the student to take and pass the First Year Law Student Examination (FYLSE), commonly known as the "baby bar", within the first three attempts of becoming eligible.
+If student fails to do so, all law school education beyond year one will be ignored by the state, the student must pass this exam before becoming a lawyer if they have obtained their entire degree online, or by correspondence law school.
+In the United States, non-ABA approved law schools and online/correspondence schools have lower bar passage rates than ABA-approved and traditional brick and mortar law schools.

+Beginning in 2019, the State Bar of California allowed online law schools to become accredited by the State Bar of California, effectively creating three tiers of law schools in California, namely: 1) those with ABA accreditation 2) those with State Bar of California accreditation and 3) unaccredited but registered law schools.
+In order to achieve State Bar of California accreditation, law schools must have a "a 5-year cumulative bar pass rate of 40%."